timothycohen/samplekit/README.md

 It targets questions that are beyond the scope of the SvelteKit documentation but which fall squarely within the realm of SvelteKit apps.

-Here a few of the questions (in no particular order) that it addresses:
+Here are a few of the questions (in no particular order) that it addresses:

 How can I...